Belcamp House

 Belcamp House (sometimes Belcamp Hall) is a Georgian house and former school, situated within a substantial estate off the Malahide Road in Balgriffin in the northern suburbs of Dublin, Ireland.
-The house was designed by the noted architect James Hoban, who also designed the White House in Washington, D.C. with a similar Oval Office utilising the bow back of the building.
+The house is usually attributed to the architect James Hoban, who also designed the White House in Washington, D.C., with a similar Oval Office utilising the bow back of the building.

 History

-Establishment
+Construction

-The house was built in 1785 by James Hoban (who later designed the White House in Washington, D.C.), for the Burton family and Sir Edward Newenham, a member of the Irish parliament, and an ardent supporter of the Republican Party in the United States, who corresponded with George Washington.
+The house was built around 1785 possibly to the design of James Hoban, for the Burton family and Sir Edward Newenham, a member of the Irish parliament, and an ardent supporter of the Republican Party in the United States, who corresponded with George Washington.
+Newenham had earlier leased 37 acres at Belcamp in 1765.

 Belcamp College

 The college was established in 1893 as a juniorate for the Oblate Fathers, and became a boarding school for boys.
 School facilities were built onto the original house but the original house still stands intact today.
 St Mary's Chapel was added to the complex in the early 1900s, and a two-storey red-brick accommodation wing.
 The chapel was adorned by 12 stained glass windows by Harry Clarke.
 In 1972 the historic Belcamp Hall was placed on the protected structures list.